-After a busy school year, it's natural to ease off the academics over the summer.
+After a busy school year, it's natural to ease off on the academics over the summer.
 However, I find that by the end of the summer I always crave academic stimulus.

 Then, when I get back to class, I find it hard to adjust to more concentrated thinking for the first couple of weeks.
-Luckily, there are some great resources to help you stay in the academic groove over the summer.
+Luckily, there are some great resources online to help you stay in the academic groove over the summer.
 Best of all, they don’t cost a cent!

 Now, before you accuse me of trying to trick you into doing homework over the summer, hear me out.
 I’m not suggesting you write a thesis or redo all your WebWorks (unless you’re into that), but rather to explore your academic interests and passions, at your own pace.

 It’s learning for love—no marks or grades involved!

 6 ways to learn something new this summer